johannesnoordanus/svg2gcode/README.md

 Also, *svg2gcode* option ```--pathcut``` can be used to override all stroke attributes and force cutting of all *paths* of the SVG.
 Option ```--nofill``` (not set by default) is added to disable path fills.

-More info can be obtained by looking at the examples below.
+More info can be obtained by looking at the examples below and from program *image2gcode* and its documentation (for example about callibrating laser engravers).

 Please consider supporting me, so I can make this application better and add new functionality to it: <http://paypal.me/johannesnoordanus/5,00>

-My next update will add/fix opacity (this does not work currently).
-Later on I will add fill-rule 'nonzero'.
+My next update will add fill-rule 'nonzero'.

 To summarize: